 Knot free wood.
 In Radiata pine this is grown on the pruned (bottom 5+ metres approx) part of each tree – the butt log.
 Knot free Radiata pine is highly sought after and therefore the most valuable portion of each tree as the wood is used for decorative, furnishing and finishing timber purposes.

-When a forestry investor sells shares in an Ordinary Partnership or Limited Partnership, section HG 5 of the Income Tax Act 2007 taxes the sale proceeds, but allows a $50,000 safe harbour threshold per partnership in any 12-month period under which this taxation treatment does not apply.
+When a forestry investor sells shares in an Ordinary Partnership or Limited Partnership, section HG 5 of the Income Tax Act 2007 taxes the sale proceeds from the treecrop, but allows a $50,000 safe harbour threshold per partnership in any 12-month period under which this taxation treatment does not apply.
 The $50,000 safe harbour is called the ‘de minimis’.

 The name of the document approved by the General Partner under which the Assignor (e.g. seller) transfers to the Assignee (e.g. buyer) ownership in the Assignor’s Limited Partnership shares.
 A limited Power of Attorney is granted to Trustee Executors Limited (the Supervisor) by the limited partners for administrative or procedural matters in maintaining the Limited Partnerships.